Beverley Sitgreaves: Broadway actress

 area.
 It was designed to seat 300 people and had an opening date scheduled for November 1, 1913, the first day of the theatrical season.
 Aside from Sitgreaves all members of the theatre company were from the Paris Conservatoire.
 Bernhardt was playing in New York at the time and sent a letter to Sitgreaves expressing support when she was solicited for assistance.

 $2,000 a Night, written by Leo Ditrichstein, Frederic Hatton, and Fannie Hatton, was Ditrichstein's first effort when he was managed by Cohan & Harris.
 As an actor, he was supported by Sitgreaves, Virginia Fox Brooks, and Isabel Irving.
 The theatrical opened in Syracuse, New York, and moved to New York City later.

 The New York Play Actors took over the Adolph Phillip Theatre in the autumn of 1914.
 It was remodeled and redecorated before it was renamed the Bandbox Theatre.
 The Bandbox was located at 37 West Fordham Road, (west of Davidson Avenue) in the Bronx, New York.
 It reopened on December 24, 1924, with a production of the comedy Poor Little Thing, by Jules Le Maitre.
 It was translated from the French original by Jerome K. Jerome.
 Sitgreaves was among the stage players along with Janet Dunbar and William Raymond.

-Help Wanted-Female by Gladys Unger was staged by Winchell Smith in 1926.
-Sitgreaves, Nydia Westman, Grace Menken and Wallace Ford were actors in the cast.
+Two Girls Wanted by Gladys Unger was originally titled Help Wanted-Female.
+Sitgreaves had a featured role in this comedy, which ran for 328 performances on Broadway during the 1926-1927 season.
+(Note: This includes 326 performances as listed in the New York Daily News feature "The Golden Dozen", plus the matinee and evening performances scheduled for that day.)